FoxxMD/multi-scrobbler/docsite/docs/configuration/configuration.md

 **Docker**

 The host machine must have [avahi-daemon](https://avahi.org/) running to circumvent limitations with DNS resolution due to musl in Alpine.
-All major linux distributions package avahi and many have it built-in.
+Most major linux distributions package avahi and many have it built-in.
 Once avahi is running you must pass D-Bus and the avahi daemon socket to your container like so:

 ```
 docker run ... -v /var/run/dbus:/var/run/dbus -v  	/var/run/avahi-daemon/socket:/var/run/avahi-daemon/socket ... foxxmd/multi-scrobbler
 ```

-**Flatpak**
+**Flatpak/Nodejs**

 No additional steps are required.